-Table 20: Attribute for the enterprise group dimensions, at each of the 10 levels
+Table 21: Attribute for the enterprise group dimensions, at each of the 10 levels

-Attribute Notes The name of each Corporate unit, Location, Cost center, or Category, as Enterprise group name displayed in the label (in place of the Enterprise group placeholder).
+Attribute Notes Enterprise group name The name of each Corporate unit, Location, Cost center, or Category, as displayed in the label (in place of the Enterprise group placeholder).
 Related management view: The name of each enterprise group is available wherever groups are included in management views within FlexNet Manager Suite.
 The details are maintained in the listing for each enterprise group (available through Enterprise > Group type), where you may expand the hierarchy to any focus point, and either click the + icon to add a new child, or click the edit (pencil) icon to modify the name of an existing group.
 Database reference: The GroupEx table, in the GroupCN column.
-Data warehouse reference: In the appropriately named table: • LocationData CorporateUnitData • CostCenterData CategoryData find the name for the group at the appropriate level in LevelXName, where X has a value from 1 to 10.
+Data warehouse reference: In the appropriately named table: • LocationData • CorporateUnitData • CostCenterData • CategoryData find the name for the group at the appropriate level in Level X Name, where X has a value from 1 to 10.